Facundo Sava

-Facundo Sava (born 7 March 1974) is a former Argentine footballer and current manager of Paraguayan Primera División club Cerro Porteño.
+Facundo Sava (born 7 March 1974) is an Argentine football manager and former player who played as a centre forward.
+He is the current manager of Sarmiento.

 Sava played 17 years of professional football, mainly representing Gimnasia and Racing Club in the Argentine Primera División.
 Abroad, he had brief spells at Fulham in the Premier League, and Celta Vigo and Lorca Deportiva in Spain's Segunda División in the early 2000s.

-In 2012, Sava began managing, leading several clubs in his country's top flight including Racing and Gimnasia, as well as O'Higgins in the Chilean Primera División.
+In 2012, Sava began managing, leading several clubs in his country's top flight including Racing and Gimnasia, as well as O'Higgins in the Chilean Primera División and Cerro Porteño in Paraguay.
 He won the Copa Argentina with Patronato in 2022.

 Playing career

 Early years and Fulham

 Sava started his career at Ferro Carril Oeste in 1993.
 In 1996, he moved to Boca Juniors.
 A year later, he was sold on to Gimnasia y Esgrima La Plata.
 In 2002, Sava was sold to Fulham on a four-year deal for £2 million, having helped his team come second to Club Atlético River Plate.
 He was the one signing made by Franco Baresi as sporting director, while manager Jean Tigana was on holiday.

 Sava made his debut on 6 July in the UEFA Intertoto Cup first round away to FC Haka in Finland, playing 60 minutes before being substituted for Barry Hayles.
 His Premier League debut was on 17 August as the season began with a 4–1 home win over Bolton Wanderers; he came on for Louis Saha with 12 minutes remaining.
 In the next game a week later, again from the bench, he equalised in the last minute in a 2–2 draw at Middlesbrough.

 On 23 November 2002, Sava scored once in each half of a 3–2 win over Liverpool at Craven Cottage.
 Three days later, he failed to clear for the first goal and scored an own goal for the second, as Fulham lost 2–1 to Hertha BSC in the fourth round of the UEFA Cup; he was openly criticised by Tigana for his performance.
 During his time at Fulham, Sava celebrated goals by putting on a mask that he pulled from his sock; he explained that it came from his time at Gimnasia when fans threw masks onto the pitch.

 Affected by injury, Sava played only six games in 2003–04, scoring once for Chris Coleman's team.